Furnace Repair Checklist

 - Insert the new filter with the arrow facing toward the furnace to keep damage from happening.

-Flat filters need to be replaced monthly, while pleated filters should last somewhere in the vicinity of three months.
-You can also get a washable filter that you can use for about 10 years.
+Flat filters need to be replaced monthly, while pleated filters should last about three months.
 If you have children or pets, you could have to replace your filter more often.

 To make changing your filter go more quickly in the future, use a permanent writing tool on your heating system housing or ductwork to indicate the airflow direction and filter size.